nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list tutors who are favourited.
+1. User requests to list tutors who were added as favourite.
 2. TutorTracker shows a list of favourite tutor(s).

     Use case ends.